 - Congratulations to Parsa for receiving a NSF GRFP Honorable Mention!
 May 9, 2023

-- Congratulations to Susie for her publication!
-February 20, 2018
+- Congratulations to Bri for her successful PhD dissertation defense!
+March 20, 2023

 Cellular and physiologic mechanisms controlling morphogenesis

 Our laboratory is interested in studying how basic cellular processes define the shape and size of complex multicellular structures such as organs.
 Fluid movement into enclosed lumenal or intracellular spaces creates hydrostatic pressure that can serve as a driving force for organogenesis and long range morphogenetic events such as axis elongation.

 Our major focus is to study how biological tubes are assembled and to understand the role hydrostatic pressure plays as a developmental force.